 Planning Project Grant (Click to View)

 Planning is a critical part of a conservation project.
 Having a plan in place prepared by a heritage professional will help guide the decisions you make for future projects.
-Whether it’s getting on the Vancouver Heritage Register or putting together an in-depth conservation plan for your historic site, a Planning Project Grant could assist.
+Planning Project Grants provide heritage site owners and stewards an opportunity to work with a Heritage Consultant.
+Examples of the type of research and documentation this can assist with include:

 Conservation Project Grant (Click to View)